chloeadriancreates/argent-bank/README.md

 ![Banner](READMEbanner.jpg)

 ## Presentation
-This is a website for a fictional bank called ArgentBank.
+*This is a fictional project, which was project 13 of my OpenClassrooms front-end development program.*\
-This is project #13 of my OpenClassrooms front-end development course!
+Argent Bank needed a website to allow their users to log in, edit their personal information and see their transactions.

 ## Prerequisites
 - [NodeJS (version 16.17.0)](https://nodejs.org/en/)